justinknguyen/BeatBind/README.md

 - Windows 10/11
 - Spotify Premium
 - Spotify on your device of choice
+## Known Issues
+- There are rare cases where hotkeys stop registering on system wake up from sleep.
+You must press `Start & Close` button again to fix the listener and try to disable Windows Fast Startup.
+If the bug keeps occurring after disabling Fast Startup, please create an Issue ticket.
 ## Instructions
 The app requires the user to input three fields:
 - [Client ID](#client-id-and-client-secret)